How To Spot A Zara Floral

 3. The Actual Flowers: Zara has expensive taste in the flowers it uses in its prints, meaning you'll likely never see a floral at the retailer that looks like this or this.
 Instead, it uses elegant peonies, irises, palm leaves, orchids, and other flowers you or I probably don't know the names of — including those that were likely invented and created by a computer.
 They're typically luxe-looking, detailed, and multidimensional.
 And they do a pretty good job of avoiding looking, well, cheap.

-4. The Color Palette: These florals may be Victorian in aesthetic, but they always come in a modern color palette, with an element of contrast.
-There's no faded, aged-looking yellows, browns, or run-of-the-mill primary colors; it's all vibrant, Pantone-approved hues like chartreuse, burgundy, periwinkle, poppy red, and so on.
-Plus, since so much of Zara's merchandise is typically based off high-end runway collections, the retailer has no excuse to not be on-trend with this season's most popular shades.

-4. The Color Palette: These florals may be Victorian in aesthetic, but they always come in a modern color palette, with an element of contrast.
-There's no faded, aged-looking yellows, browns, or run-of-the-mill primary colors; it's all vibrant, Pantone-approved hues like chartreuse, burgundy, periwinkle, poppy red, and so on.
+4. The Colour Palette: These florals may be Victorian in aesthetic, but they always come in a modern colour palette, with an element of contrast.
+There's no faded, aged-looking yellows, browns, or run-of-the-mill primary colours; it's all vibrant, Pantone-approved hues like chartreuse, burgundy, periwinkle, poppy red, and so on.
 Plus, since so much of Zara's merchandise is typically based off high-end runway collections, the retailer has no excuse to not be on-trend with this season's most popular shades.

 Whether or not this cohesiveness is intentional, it seems like a killer undercover branding move, no?
 So, next time you're in New York City (or any other place where Zara wearers are prevalent), we challenge you to a little game of spot-the-florals.
 And to jump on the bandwagon yourself, click on for a visual (and shoppable) selection of the pieces that have us rethinking florals this season.